-There were no boundary changes made or proposed during 2022.
+There were no boundary changes made or proposed during 2023.

-2. Intergovernmental Agreements entered into or terminated.
+2. Intergovernmental Agreements entered into or terminated with other governmental entities.

 There are no intergovernmental agreements other than the existing IGA with the City of Thornton which was done in conjunction with the approval of the Service Plan and is on file with the City.